LinkedIn Profile Scraping with LLM

 Extracting Section Keys Automatically

-Instead of hardcoding section names, extract them from the first line of each section:
+Instead of hardcoding section names, we take them from the first line of each section:

 PYTHON